Custom attributes

 Limitations

-will produce the same hash as derive(Hash)
+On structure, derivative(Hash) will produce the same hash as derive(Hash).

 On unions however, it will produces the same hashes only for unitary